 Many people use aloe vera for organic hair care, hair detox, and hair restoration.
 It also may have applications as a hair detangler.
 But does it really make your hair healthier and stronger?
 Yes!
 Aloe vera can solve many hair problems, from mending damaged hair to controlling frizz and imparting hair shine.
 It is generally accepted that it helps enhance hair health and growth and aids in hair smoothing.
 The ancient Greeks and Ayurveda practitioners claimed it to be beneficial for the hair (1).
 Despite the absence of sufficient empirical proof, aloe vera is commonly used in hair care products, DIY masks, hair oils, and home treatments for visible hair softening and to increase hair volume as well.
-Read this article to learn about how aloe vera improves your hair and how to integrate it into your hair care regimen.
+Read this article to learn about how is aloe vera good for hair and how it improves your hair and how to integrate it into your hair care regimen.
 Keep scrolling!